 I suppose he’s like my moon.
-He was comfort when self-doubt crept up and every time my parents told me pursuing music was all but a dream.
+He’s comfort when self-doubt creeps up and every time my parents tell me pursuing music is nothing but a dream.
 So I bought all his albums.
 I went to his shows.
-I could probably sing all his songs in my sleep, too.
+I can probably sing all his songs in my sleep, too.

 Music.
 It’s the one thing I consider myself good at.
-It’s silly, but in the interviews I’ve watched of him, I’ve found something so comforting in his passion for it.
+It’s silly, but in the interviews I’ve watched f him, I’ve found something so comforting in his passion for it.
 His drive.
-It made me feel like I could do anything—rule the world.
+It makes me feel like I could do anything—rule the world.
 Make music people love.

 “What is it?”
 I ask, bewildered.